LEGAL SECRETARY (Wilmington Office)

 High School diploma or equivalent

-Knowledge of DM5 (DOCs Management), and Elite helpful
+- Knowledge of NetDocuments (Document Management Software), and Elite helpful

 The Legal Secretary position may involve some or all of the following duties:

 The Legal Secretary position may require some or all of the following duties:

 - Set up new files; including preparing conflict worksheet upon receipt of new case, typing labels and separating file contents into sub-files;

 - Possible preparation of non-billable medical record indexes and/or chronologies per attorney preference;